 As you discern if your child is ready to be water baptized, we encourage you to use this question and devotional guide PDF.

-If your child is ready to be baptized, their next step is to attend Step One of the Highlands Growth Track.
+If your child is ready to be baptized, their next step is to make plans to attend our next baptism event.